axiros/vpe/README.md

 ![](./docs/img/demo.gif)

-Further the module offers [built in support](./docs/swagger.md) for interaction with Swagger/OpenAPI APIs
+The module also offers [built in support](./docs/swagger.md) for interaction with Swagger/OpenAPI APIs

 ![](./docs/img/swagger.png)